stidsborg/Cleipnir.Flows/README.md

 * Simple testability & versioning

 ### Service Bus Intergrations
 It is simple to use Cleipnir with all the popular service bus frameworks.
-In order to do simply implement an event handler, which forwards events for each flow type to the flow:
+In order to do simply implement an event handler - which forwards received events - for each flow type:

-#### MassTransit
+#### MassTransit Handler
 ```csharp
 public class SimpleFlowsHandler(SimpleFlows simpleFlows) : IConsumer<MyMessage>
 {